Link your Identity Provider - Azure Active Directory

 How Do You Know This Worked?

-Next time you navigate to your Stax Console login page, on the right hand side, you'll see a new Corporate ID button.
+Next time you navigate to your Stax Console login page, on the top, you'll see a new Continue with Corporate ID button.
 Clicking this button will take you to your Azure AD sign-in page.
 Log in on the Azure AD page and you'll be signed into your Stax tenancy.